-Update: If you are not only being scolded, but also experiencing office bullying or harassment from a then head over this article: How to Handle Office or Workplace Bullies
+Update: If you are experiencing discrimination, head over this article: How to Handle Workplace Harassment

 Personal Note:

-I’ve been scolded by my boss lots of time, for various reasons.
-But because I refused to take the scolding personally, I was able to stay put in my work, long enough to enhance both my skills and attitude.
+I’ve been scolded by my boss lots of times, for various reasons.
+But because I refused to take the shaming personally, I was able to stay put in my work, long enough to enhance both my skills and attitude.
 And when I’m not looking for a better employer, an offer to become an Asst.
 Vice President for another company came, I find it cool.

 I since left full-time employment on 2010 and became a solopreneur.